 I think two of the therapies that you offer could help me.
 How do I choose?

 Once your assessment is complete, your therapist will discuss which therapy or therapies are likely to be the most beneficial in improving your mental well-being.
 Your therapist will take into account NICE guidelines and explain these to you.
 Your therapist can provide you with further information about the different treatment options for you to make an informed decision.

 What help is available if I have an emergency related to my mental well-being?

 This practice does not provide an out of hours service.
 If you have an emergency related to your mental well-being, you should contact standard NHS services.
-These include your GP surgery and local hospital A&E department.
-For anyone, of any age, living in Cambridgeshire and Peterborough, Call 111 and press option 2 for the First Response Service – a 24-hour service for people in a mental health crisis.
-Specially-trained mental health staff will speak to you and discuss with you your mental health care needs – instead of you having to go to accident and emergency departments of local acute hospitals.
+These include contacting your GP, calling 111 and selecting the mental health option or going to a local accident and emergency department.

 What payment methods do you accept?

 Payment can be made by cheque or cash at the appointment or by BACS prior to the appointment (our bank details will be provided if this is your preference).
 Payment is required at the end of each appointment or you can request to be invoiced monthly if a contract for regular sessions has been agreed to.
 In these circumstances, payment in full is required within 14 days of issue of the invoice.
 If you have health insurance cover, it is your responsibility to check the level of your cover prior to starting your sessions and to provide us with the authorisation code at the first appointment.
 You will remain liable for payment if your insurers fail to provide payment or if you wish to continue with our service beyond your insurance provision.
 You will be provided with an e-invoice.
 If you need the invoice in another form, please let us know.

 What if I need to cancel my appointment?